KushalNerella07/javascipt-projects/README.md

 # javascipt-projects
-A collection of JavaScript projects that I have worked on
+A collection of JavaScript projects and UI components that I build to learn and practice.